dev-pipeline/dev-pipeline/docs/config.rst

 Available Configuration Options
 -------------------------------
-* depends - A comma-separated list of packages to depend on.
+* :code:`depends` - A comma-separated list of packages to depend on.
 This is used by most dev-pipeline tools.

+Environment variables can be customized as well.
+Because different platforms use different syntax to manipulate environments (e.g., colon-separated values in Unix and semi-colon-separated values in Windows) these values are best set in local files instead of a shared build.config.

+* :code:`env.XXX` - Set the environment variable :code:`XXX`.
+* :code:`env_append.XXX` - Append the environment variable :code:`XXX`.
+If it
+  isn't already set in the environment, this is equivalent to :code:`env.XXX`.

 Expanded Options